-A U.S. Citizen Is Suing ICE For Detaining Him For Weeks & Trying To Deport Him
+A U.S. Citizen Is Suing ICE For Detaining Him

 As President Donald Trump seeks to aggressively enforce and expand the nation's immigration laws in an effort to deport those residing in the country illegally, a U.S. citizen is suing the Immigration and Customs Enforcement agency (ICE) in a case that highlights one of the largest challenges currently facing the country's immigration system.
 In a class action lawsuit filed March 27, Rony Chávez Aguilar alleges ICE violated his Constitutional rights by detaining him for close to three weeks without telling him what he'd been charged with or giving him a prompt hearing before a judge for the determination of probable cause.
 Bustle has reached out to ICE for comment on the lawsuit.